-Even the best barbells are undoubtedly more hassle than the best dumbbells or even the best kettlebells; barbells are comparatively massive.
-Nonetheless, they are essential pieces of kit you should include in your home gym.
+After a year of not being able to the gym, even those who never thought they might get the best barbells are now considering purchasing one.
+Admittedly, even the best barbells are more hassle to store and workout with than the best dumbbells or even the best kettlebells; barbells are comparatively massive, especially the Olympic bar variety.
+Nonetheless, they are essential pieces of kit you should include in your best home gym setup.

 Barbells are extremely versatile and you can perform a full body workout just by using a barbell.
 Deadlifts will work all your muscles intensely apart from your lats and arms.
 To work those, do bent over rows and military presses.
 Want to work your glutes a bit more?
 Do squats.
 All these exercises can be performed with a barbell and some plates.